Stellac2021/School_District_Analysis/README.md

 ![](Resources/district_summary_after.png)

 **Effect on School Summary After Changes**

-When replacing ninth grader's math and reading scores with Nans, Thomas high school is no longer in Top 5 and passing rates have significantly fallen by more than 30%
+When replacing ninth grader's math and reading scores with Nans, Thomas high school went to bottom 8 and passing rates have significantly fallen by more than 30%
 However, if we exclude ninth graders and their scores, Thomas High School is remain at Top 2 and the passing rates only slightly fallen

 **Replacing ninth graders' math and reading scores with Nans**